IS SETTING SAG IS A CRAP SHOOT?

 So, for repeatability, here is how you set your sag.

-If you set your sag exactly as stated above it will be accurate and it will be repeatable.
+If you set your sag exactly as stated above it will be accurate and repeatable.

 SETTING UP YOUR BIKE IS "NOT" DONE BY A SAG NUMBER